-Next week, The Queen accompanied by the Duke of Edinburgh will attend her 60th State Opening of Parliament to open the final session of this present parliament before the next General Election in the UK.
+The Queen, accompanied by the Duke of Edinburgh, is attending the State Opening of Parliament today, to open a new session of parliament.
 The traditional ceremony, which combines all three elements of the British legislature, is the highlight of the ceremonial year for many.

 The ceremony itself is centuries old and many of the elements we see today in the State Opening are those which have their roots in historic events and also traditions which have been established by custom.
 The State Opening is the only occasion in the year where The Queen wears the Imperial State Crown, made for Queen Victoria in 1838.